open-telemetry/opentelemetry.io/content/en/blog/2022/why-and-how-ebay-pivoted-to-opentelemetry/index.md

 ---
 title: "Why and How eBay Pivoted to OpenTelemetry"
 linkTitle: eBay OpenTelemetry
 date: 2022-12-13
 author: "[Vijay Samuel](https://github.com/vjsamuel) (eBay)"
 canonical_url: https://tech.ebayinc.com/engineering/why-and-how-ebay-pivoted-to-opentelemetry/
 ---

+_A version of this article was [originally posted][] on the eBay Tech Blog._

 eBay makes a crucial pivot to OpenTelemetry to better align with industry standards for Observability.